kurtosis-tech/kardinal-playground/README.md

    - Observe that the environment has been cleaned up and returned to its original state

 This guide showcases the power of Kardinal by demonstrating the seamless creation and deletion of a dev environment alongside your production setup.
 You'll experience firsthand how Kardinal enables isolated development without risking production data or disrupting the live environment. 🚀

+## ⏩ Whats Next?

+We are working with a small but selective set of initial users, join the beta [here](https://kardinal.dev/).